alcabon/DEEPSEEK/README.md

 You would get a model that is great for **autocompletion** (like writing the rest of a function you started typing) but terrible at **chatting and reasoning**.

 **Verdict:** For your use case (an interactive coding assistant for Salesforce), stick to the **Instruct** version.
 It has the logic, reasoning, and conversation skills integrated.

+---

+You have perfectly identified the "superpower" of DeepSeek-Coder V2.

+You are absolutely correct: **160K context size is a game-changer for Salesforce development.**

+Most local models (like Llama 3 8B) have an 8K or 32K context window.
+Once you exceed that, they "forget" the beginning of your conversation.
+DeepSeek-Coder V2 Lite allows you to paste entire files, documentation, and schemas directly into the chat.

+Here is how you can leverage that massive context window to drastically reduce hallucinations and improve coding accuracy.

+### 1. The "Context Stuffing" Strategy
+Instead of hoping the model remembers the specific API name of a custom field or the syntax of a complex SOQL query, you can **force-feed** it the truth.

+**Scenario: Generating a Trigger Handler**
+Instead of just asking "Write a trigger for Case," you can provide the full context:

+> **Prompt:**
+> "I am going to provide you with the Apex Class definition for `CaseTriggerHandler` and the Schema for the `Case` object.
+>
+> **Context 1 (Schema):**
+> [Paste your .object-meta.xml or a describe call result showing custom fields like `Customer_Priority__c`, `SLA_Hours__c`]
+>
+> **Context 2 (Existing Code):**
+> [Paste your existing `TriggerHandler` framework or interface]
+>
+> **Task:**
+> Using the specific field names from Context 1 and the pattern from Context 2, write a method to update `SLA_Hours__c` when `Priority` changes.
+Ensure strict bulkification."

+**Why this helps:**
+The model isn't guessing.
+It has the exact field names (`SLA_Hours__c`) and the exact method signatures right in its "short-term memory" (the context window).
+This effectively eliminates the "I made up a field that doesn't exist" hallucination.

+### 2. Improving Java/Apex and SQL/SOQL Knowledge
+You mentioned improving knowledge of Java/SQL.
+Since the model has 160K tokens of space, you can act as your own "RAG" (Retrieval-Augmented Generation) system.

+*   **For Apex (Java-like):** If you need to implement a complex pattern (e.g., a Factory Pattern or Async Queueable chaining), you can paste a relevant excerpt from a Java design patterns book or the Salesforce Apex documentation directly into the prompt.
+    *   *Result:* The model will mimic the style and logic of the text you provided, ensuring the code is idiomatic and correct.
+*   **For SOQL (SQL-like):** Salesforce SOQL has specific limitations (e.g., no `JOIN`, relationship queries use dot notation).
+You can paste the specific SOQL documentation rules or your existing query patterns into the context.
+    *   *Result:* It will write SOQL that actually compiles in Salesforce, rather than writing standard SQL `JOINs` which Salesforce doesn't support.

+### 3. The "Entire Project" Analysis
+Because of the 160K window, you can technically paste **multiple files at once**.

+*   **Workflow:**
+    1. Paste your `AccountController` (Apex).
+    2. Paste your `accountList` component (LWC HTML/JS).
+    3. Ask: "Check for security vulnerabilities (FLS/CRUD checks) in the Apex class and ensure the LWC component handles the `isLoading` state correctly based on the Apex response."

+The model can "see" both files simultaneously and reason about their interaction.
+This is something smaller models simply cannot do; they would forget the Apex class by the time you pasted the LWC code.

+### 4. The Hardware Reality Check (KV Cache)
+There is one catch to using this massive context locally.

+When you fill that context window with 50,000 words of code/documentation, the model needs to store the "state" of those words in memory.
+This is called the **KV Cache**.

+*   **Memory Usage:** The 160K context will consume significantly more VRAM/RAM than a standard 4K context.
+*   **Performance:** The model will generate tokens slightly slower as the context fills up (though DeepSeek's architecture is optimized for this).

+**Recommendation:**
+If you have 12GB-16GB VRAM, you can comfortably use up to ~32K-64K context.
+Pushing to the full 160K might cause your system to swap to system RAM (slowing down), but for most coding tasks, you rarely need the full 160K.
+Even using 20K-30K is enough to hold 3-4 large Apex classes or a significant chunk of documentation.

+### Summary
+You are spot on.
+By using `deepseek-coder-v2:lite` with its huge context, you effectively **bypass the model's knowledge gaps**.
+You don't need the model to *know* everything about Salesforce; you just need to *show* it the relevant documentation in the prompt, and it will reason perfectly over that data.